-7.2 Pupils with attendance below 90%, will be required to provide the school with medical evidence for any further absence to be authorized
+Pupils with attendance below 90% will be required to provide the school with medical evidence to be able to authorize further absence (please note for schools within the Birmingham local authority, fast track procedures will be followed with regards to requiring medical evidence).

-7.3 Schools are under no obligation to provide work for pupils who are absent from school, unless pupils are taking part in sporting/arts/theatre events as part of professional organisation and permission has been received from the local authority.
+Schools are under no obligation to provide work for pupils who are absent from school, unless pupils are taking part in sporting/arts/theatre events as part of professional organisation and permission has been received from the local authority.

-7.4 Remote learning for pupils unable to attend school will only be provided in exceptional circumstances (e.g. long-term illness supported by medical evidence, unexpected school closure).
+Remote learning for pupils unable to attend school will only be provided in exceptional circumstances (e.g. long-term illness supported by medical evidence, unexpected school closure).